Extra pearls in graph theory: Fans and their relatives

 a fan with $n+1$ vertex will be denoted by $F_n$.

 \begin{thm}{Theorem} $s(F_n)=f_{2\cdot n}$. \end{thm}

 \parit{Proof.} Applying the deletion-plus-contraction formula, we can draw the following infinite diagram.

-(We ignore loops and end vertexes since they do not change the number of spanning trees.)
+(We ignore loops and end vertices since they do not change the number of spanning trees.)
 In addition to the fans $F_n$ we use its variations $F_n'$, which differ from $F_n$ by an extra parallel edge.

 Set $a_n=s(F_n)$ and $a'_n=s(F'_n)$.
 From the diagram, we get the following two recursive relations:

 That is, in the sequence